Encephalartos paucidentatus: Description

 It is a cycad with an erect stem, up to 6 m tall and with a diameter of 40–70 cm, rarely with secondary stems originating from shoots that arise at the base of the main stem.

-The leaves, pinnate, 1.5-2.5 m long, are arranged in a crown at the apex of the stem and are supported by a 20-30 cm long petiole, without thorns; each leaf is composed of numerous pairs of lanceolate leaflets, with a toothed margin, on average 15–25 cm long, bright green to yellowish-green, inserted on the yellowish rachis.
+The leaves, pinnate, 1.5–2.5 m long, are arranged in a crown at the apex of the stem and are supported by a 20–30 cm long petiole, without thorns; each leaf is composed of numerous pairs of lanceolate leaflets, with a toothed margin, on average 15–25 cm long, bright green to yellowish-green, inserted on the yellowish rachis.

-It is a dioecious species with male specimens showing 1-5 cones, spindle-shaped, 40–60 cm long and 12–15 cm broad, of golden-brown color, and female specimens with 1-3 ovoid cones, 30–50 cm long and with a diameter of 20–25 cm, yellowish in color.
+It is a dioecious species with male specimens showing 1–5 cones, spindle-shaped, 40–60 cm long and 12–15 cm broad, of golden-brown color, and female specimens with 1–3 ovoid cones, 30–50 cm long and with a diameter of 20–25 cm, yellowish in color.

 The seeds are roughly ovoid, 35–40 mm long, covered with a bronze-colored sarcotesta.

+Etymology

+The specific epithet paucidentatus is derived from paucus meaning few and dentatus meaning teeth.